Ormond College, Melbourne: Post WWII expansion (1950s)

-Innovation: the 1960s
+Innovation (1960s)

 During the 1960s the college continued to work with Grounds, Romberg and Boyd to create ground-breaking buildings.
 In the vacation of 1960–61 a new domestic wing was built to accommodate the extra staff and facilities required for the larger college planned for 1962.
 The three octagon-shaped buildings that constitute Picken Court were built during 1961 and were ready for occupation in 1962, providing accommodation for around 100 students and eight tutors.
 The chancellor of the university, Sir Arthur Dean, opened the building in March 1962.

-1965 saw the erection of the new premises of the MacFarland Library, which were combined with a new theological hall common room.
+New premises for the MacFarland Library were built in 1965, which were combined with a new theological hall common room.
 The former library became the chapel, the official opening of which took place on 19 March 1967.
 For the first time the college had its own place of worship, as befits a church foundation.
 In 1982 the library was reorganised, separating the Ormond College and Joint Theological College collections.

 In 1968, a striking and bold building was opened in the south-east corner of the college grounds in the style later named brutalism.
 The chancellor of the university, Sir Robert Menzies, officially opened the southeast building and named it McCaughey Court after the master, Davis McCaughey.
 This building, which caused much comment, won awards for the architects Romberg and Boyd.

-Rejuvenation and change

-In 1981, the college's centenary was recognised with much pomp and ceremony in the presence of the former master and then Governor of Victoria, Davis McCaughey, whose 20 years of responsibility developed the college in so many ways to its present strength and size.
-Subsequent building works in the 1980s and 1990s focussed on modernisation and renovation.
-In the 1980s, bathrooms, the tower, junior common room, the quad and the plaza were all renovated.
-The current tennis courts were built in 1982 and four Parkville houses were acquired in 1985, housing students for the next twenty years.
-The 1990s saw the installation of both individual student telephones and network connections.
-The gym was opened in 1999.
+Sexual assault allegations (1991)

 Ormond College was embroiled in controversy in 1991 over allegations that the master of the college had sexually assaulted two female students at a Valedictory party and that the college council had dismissed these complaints out of hand.
 The master was convicted of one charge of assault, however the conviction was later overturned on appeal, though he resigned his position.
 The events of this controversy were written into a 1995 book by Helen Garner, The First Stone, which itself was embroiled in controversy over bias toward the master, its criticism of third wave feminism and fictionalisation of various events and circumstances.
 Since this case, Ormond College has reformed its procedures in regards to sexual harassment and assault.